-18..
-SHR will take the lead role in monitoring how charitable RSLs deliver their housing services, their financial well-being and their standards of governance.
+- 21. SHR will take the lead role in monitoring how charitable RSLs deliver their housing services, their financial well-being and their standards of governance.
 The Regulatory Framework sets out how it carries out its regulatory role.
 SHR will publish information about RSLs' performance in the annual Landlord Report.
-SHR will publish a regulation plan where it considers it is necessary to have a medium or high level of engagement with an RSL.

-19. To enable SHR to fulfil its statutory responsibility OSCR will provide the objectives and operational details of any monitoring programme that will be conducted under section 28 (Inquiries about charities) of the 2005 Act.
-This will include the return form(s), supporting guidance and any relevant methodology.
+SHR will publish an engagement plan for each RSL based on its assessment of risk setting out how it will engage with the RSL and the RSL's regulatory status. - 22.
+To enable SHR to fulfil its statutory responsibility OSCR will provide the objectives and operational details of any monitoring programme that will be conducted.

-Consent
+Notifiable Events

+Constitutional and organisational changes
-20. The 2010 Act requires RSLs to apply to SHR for consent to organisational changes, for certain changes to the constitution and for certain types of disposals of property and land, or the granting security over assets.
-In considering whether to issue consent in these situations, SHR will comply with relevant legislation and consider the risk to its regulatory objective.
-It will also consider whether any changes sought are consistent with an RSL's charitable purposes and objectives.

-21. An RSL seeking to change its charitable objects or a RSL wanting to adopt charitable status requires OSCR's in principle consent.
-It must apply to OSCR for this before applying to SHR for in principle approval.
-The exception to this is a Charitable RSL wishing to update its objects to those in the SFHA Charitable Model Rules (Scotland) 2013 (as amended 2015), in this case the RSL is not required to seek OSCRs' consent but must notify OSCR when it has made the change.
-The process of applying for consent for constitutional changes is set out SHR's guidance on Constitutional Changes.
+- 23. The 2010 Act requires RSLs to notify SHR about the outcome of tenant consultation, certain disposals of land and assets, and constitutional and organisational changes.
+In considering notifications, SHR will seek assurance that the RSL complies with all regulatory requirements and consider the risk to its regulatory objective.
+It will also consider whether any changes made are consistent with an RSL's charitable status and advise OSCR if any concerns arise. - 24.
+An RSL seeking to change its charitable objects requires OSCR's consent before it does so.
+The exception to this is a Charitable RSL wishing to update its objects to those in the SFHA Charitable Model Rules (Scotland) 2013 (as amended 2020), in this case the RSL is not required to seek OSCRs' consent but must notify OSCR when it has made the change.
+The process for notifying SHR about applying for consent for constitutional changes is set out SHR's guidance on Notifiable Events. - 25.
+An RSL wanting to become a charity must apply to OSCR for charitable status. - 26.
+The Regulatory Framework (standard 2.5) also requires RSLs to notify SHR about significant events such as those which put at risk the interests of safety or tenants and other service users; the financial health of the RSL, public investment or the confidence of lenders; or the governance and reputation of the individual RSL or the RSL sector.
+Examples of Notifiable Events are contained in the SHR's published guidance.
+This includes significant events relating to the governance and financial management of an RSL, for example, when an RSL has breached charitable obligations or it no longer meets the charity test.

-Notifiable Events and Section 72 Events of Material Significance
+Section 72, Events of Material Significance and Significant Impact